 The Project has been the work of three co-Principal Investigators.

-John N. Wall, Professor of English, NC State University, planned the project, applied for funding, coordinated the work, and created the website.
+John N. Wall, an Episcopal priest and Professor of English in the College of Humanities and Social Sciences at NC State University, planned the project, applied for funding, coordinated the work, and created the website.

 The Visual Model